tonyktchan/tf-cpu-only-multiworkers/README.md

 ![image](https://github.com/tonyktchan/tensorflow-cpu-multiworkers/assets/96426553/7bf5cd1f-7325-4fa7-8087-2f57ac88a956)

-and the SavedModel can be found under the 'multi-machine-output' folder (dummy folder in fact):
+and the SavedModel can be found under the 'multi-machine-output' folder (indeed just a dummy folder for object storage):